jehna/humanify/README.md

 Alternatively you can also use an environment variable `GEMINI_API_KEY`.
 Use `humanify --help` to see all available options.

+Note: Gemini mode is experimental and may not work as well as OpenAI mode.

 ### Local mode

 The local mode uses a pre-trained language model to deobfuscate the code.
 The